johnalison/obsidian-notes/Journal/25 February 2025 Tuesday.md

 # L2 comments [[Run2 HH4b AN]]
 - Updating the coments in md... much better than twiki!
 - [ ] Make efficiency plots with [[Add Cutflow Histograms]]
+- Need to add four tag to the cut flow hists

 # [[CMU HGC MAC Meeting 25 February 2025]]